iamgeodude/gis_forum_presentation/docs/assets/1_know_it/0_about_cng.md

     data-auto-animate-easing="cubic-bezier(0.770, 0.000, 0.175, 1.000)">
     <h4 style="padding: 8px; background: #191919; color: white;">Cloud Native Geospatial Forum</h4>
 <aside class="notes">
-Not to be confused with CNG file formats, there is a community dedicated to advancing CNG data and related technologies and tools called the Cloud Native Geospatial Forum.
+Not to be confused with CNG file formats, there is a community dedicated to advancing CNG data formats and related technologies and tools called the Cloud Native Geospatial Forum.
 They hold an annual conference which I attended last year, and I highly recommend watching their videos which are posted to YouTube, or attending their event in-person.
 The next CNG Conference is on October 6-9, 2026 in Snowbird, Utah.